Location of the Wild Coast

 It reaches from the Mtamvuna River in the north (Port Edward) to the Great Kei River (North of East London).
 The Wild Coast is an untamed wilderness with some 250 kilometers of unspoilt dune beaches, deep estuaries and forests.
 The name refers to the tempestuous nature of the coast but also to the untamed splendor and sheer spectacular cliffs which, in two places, feed waterfalls directly into the ocean.

 The Wild Coast is arguably among the most beautiful coastlines in the world and one of South Africa’s most remote and inaccessible stretches of seashore.
 It is prime hiking country.
-The Wild Coast Walk and Wild Coast Adventure Walk offer breathtaking beauty, dramatic coastlines, pounding seas, a few shipwrecks and very few other people.
+The Wild Coast Walk offers breathtaking beauty, dramatic coastlines, pounding seas, a few shipwrecks and very few other people.
 It offers spectacular coastlines without the tourist crowd.

 It’s not only wild, but also empty, save for the local villages and their friendly inhabitants.